LamCiuLoeng/appwebsite/README.md

 appwebsite
 ==========

 appwebsite is a platform to create apps on iOS,android.
-Without knowing the programming skill.
+People without the programming skill could make apps and publish it through QR code.